Smita Sabharwal

 Smita Sabharwal (born 19 June 1977) is an Indian Administrative Service officer of 2001 batch belonging to Telangana cadre.
 She is popularly known as The People’s Officer for addressing citizen issues by involving people.
 She is the first lady IAS Officer to be appointed to the Chief Minister's Office.
-She is presently working as, Secretary to CM, Government of Telangana and holds additional charge as Secretary, Rural Water Supply and Sanitation Department (Mission Bhagiratha Department).
+She worked as Member Secretary of Telangana State Finance Commission, Government of Telangana from 4 Jan 2024 to 10 November 2024.

+Smita Sabharwal worked as Secretary to Government Youth Advancement, Tourism & Culture from 11 November 2024 to 27 April 2025.

+Smita Sabharwal was appointed as Member Secretary of Telangana State Finance Commission on 27 April 2025.

 Early life and education

 Sabharwal was born in a Bengali family in Darjeeling, West Bengal to an Army officer, Colonel Pranab Das, and Purabi Das.

-She did her schooling at St. Ann's High School, Secunderabad.
+Sabharwal did her schooling at St. Ann's High School, Secunderabad.
 She was the all India topper in ICSE exam.
 She graduated in commerce from St Francis College for Women, Hyderabad.

-She was 22, when she cleared the Union Public Service Commission exam in 2000, securing All India fourth rank.
+She was 24, when she cleared the Union Public Service Commission exam in 2001, securing All India fourth rank.

 Career

-After completing the administrative training in Lal Bahadur Shastri National Academy of Administration, Mussoorie in 2001, Sabharwal was trained in Adilabad district during her probation.
+After completing administrative training in Lal Bahadur Shastri National Academy of Administration, Mussoorie in 2001, Sabharwal was trained in Adilabad district during her probation.

 Her first independent charge was as Sub Collector, Madanapally in Chittoor which let her gain hands-on experience in Land Revenue Management & District Administration.
 Thereafter she worked in Rural Development sector as Project Director, DRDA, Kadapa.

-She worked as a Municipal Commissioner, Warangal, where she introduced "Fund your City" scheme where a large number of public utilities such as Traffic Junctions, Foot-overbridges, Bus-stops, Parks were created with Public-Private partnership (PPP).
+She worked as a municipal commissioner, Warangal, where she introduced "Fund your City" scheme where a large number of public utilities such as Traffic Junctions, Foot-overbridges, Bus-stops, Parks were created with Public-Private partnership (PPP).
 Later, she served as Deputy Commissioner, Commercial Taxes, Visakhapatnam.